 Visiting Old Town

 The Old Town of Koh Lanta is a traditional fishing village located on the eastern side of the island.
-It’s the most charming place to visit, with traditional wooden houses and lovely restaurants.
-Our all-time favorite food spots were Sunee Place, Chomlay and Pinto.
+In fact, it’s the most charming place to visit on the island, with traditional wooden houses and lovely restaurants.
+We loved to go here early in the morning to have a yummy breakfast at Sunee Place or with dinner to have the best curry at Chomlay with stunning ocean views.

 Koh Mu Lanta National Park